 Mobicip Review: Quick Expert Summary

 Mobicip has all of the industry-standard features you’d expect from a premium parental control app, including web and app filtering, time limits, location tracking, scheduling, and activity reports.
 Its scheduling tool is especially notable as one of the best on the market.
-It’s also capable of monitoring YouTube activity, as well as your child’s social media accounts, alerting you if your child sends or receives any concerning content.
+It’s also capable of monitoring YouTube activity, as well as some of your child’s social media accounts, alerting you if your child sends or receives any concerning content.

 However, there are a few areas where Mobicip is lacking compared to the competition.
 It can’t monitor calls and SMS messages and doesn’t have a panic button.
 Plus, it’s only able to monitor 3 social media platforms (Instagram, Snapchat, and Facebook), and its activity reports are not as comprehensive and easy-to-read as the summaries of some of our other top parental control apps.